Eisenhower Interstate System

 Topics and series.
 This historical marker is listed in this topic list: Roads & Vehicles.
 In addition, it is included in the Former U.S. Presidents: #34 Dwight D. Eisenhower series list.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 A different marker also named Eisenhower Interstate System (here, next to this marker); Wreck of the Shenandoah (a few steps from this marker); a different marker also named Wreck of the Shenandoah (approx. 2.4 miles away); Cambridge (approx. 4.9 miles away); Peacock Road (approx. 6.2 miles away); Dr. Charles E. Jefferson (approx. 6˝ miles away); The Scottish Rite in Ohio (approx. 6˝ miles away); George R. Tingle (approx. 6˝ miles away).

 Credits.
 This page was last revised on February 10, 2021.
 It was originally submitted on February 5, 2021, by TeamOHE of Wauseon, Ohio.
-This page has been viewed 2 times since then.
-Last updated on February 7, 2021, by Bradley Owen of Morgantown, West Virginia. • Devry Becker Jones was the editor who published this page.
+This page has been viewed 28 times since then.
+Last updated on February 7, 2021, by Bradley Owen of Morgantown, West Virginia.
+Photo 1. submitted on February 5, 2021, by TeamOHE of Wauseon, Ohio. • Devry Becker Jones was the editor who published this page.